Geometric Bijections Between Spanning Trees and Break Divisors: Background

 \begin{proposition}(\cite[Lemma 3.1, Theorem 3.3]{Bac_GO}, \cite[Proposition 4.10, Corollary 4.13]{Gioan_CCsys}) Let $\Ocal,\Ocal'$ be two orientations of a graph $G$.
 Then $D_{\Ocal}=D_{\Ocal'}$ if and only if $\Ocal'$ can be obtained from $\Ocal$ by a sequence of cycle reversals, and $D_{\Ocal}\sim D_{\Ocal'}$ if and only if $\Ocal'$ can be obtained from $\Ocal$ by a sequence of cycle reversals and cocycle reversals. \end{proposition}

-As a corollary, we can define an equivalence relation $\sim$ on the set $\mathfrak{O}_G$ of orientations of $G$ by setting $\Ocal\sim\Ocal'$ if $\Ocal$ and $\Ocal'$ differ by a sequence of cycle/cocycle reversals.
+As a corollary, we can define an equivalence relation $\sim$ on the set $\mathfrak{O}_G$ of orientations of $G$ by setting $\Ocal\sim\Ocal'$ if $\Ocal$ and $\Ocal'$ differ by a sequence of cycle/cocycle reversals; denote by $[\Ocal]$ the equivalence class an orientation $\Ocal$ is in; denote by $[\Ocal]$ the equivalence class an orientation $\Ocal$ is in.
 The set of such {\em cycle-cocycle reversal classes} is naturally in bijection with $\Pic^{g-1}(G)$:

 \begin{proposition}(\cite[Section 5]{Bac_GO}) The map $\tau_G:\mathfrak{O}_G/\!\!\sim\rightarrow \Pic^{g-1}(G)$ given by $[\Ocal]\mapsto [D_{\Ocal}]$ is a well-defined bijection. \end{proposition}